widged/gb-elm-language/en/intro/02-module system.md

 ## Imports

 You can import from other modules to add useful functionality into your program.

-Many functions are in modules that must be imported, such as the _Html_ or _Dict_ modules.
+All web applications will import from the _Html_ module.
+Other programs might import from the _Dict_ module.

 ```elm
 import Dict exposing (Dict)